WilsonNet/WilsonNet/README.md

 - Node/Express
 - SOLID
 - Testing
-- Functional Programming (the basics of Haskell but I intend to move to Elixir later on)
+- Functional Programming (the basics of Haskell, but I intend to move to Elixir later on)

 ## Hobbies outside coding